 How does it work?

-Low Level Laser Therapy creates a photochemical reaction at a cellular level.
-The Laser light penetrates into tissue where it is absorbed by cells and converted into energy that influences metabolic processes.
+Photobiomodulation (Low Level Laser Therapy) creates a photochemical reaction at a cellular level.
+The laser light penetrates into tissue where it is absorbed by cells and converted into energy that influences metabolic processes.

 Manual Lymphatic Drainage (MLD) is a treatment in which a specially trained therapist massages the patient’s affected limb to assist the body’s natural drainage system, reducing the fluid accumulation characteristic of lymphoedema.